 Here at VAUDE, environmental friendliness goes well beyond our products.
-Ecological principles also apply to the representation of the company and to our marketing activities.
+Ecological principles also apply to how we represent our company and to our marketing activities.
 We voluntarily apply these guiding principles and have developed a code of conduct for ourselves.

 The Wegweiser is intended to serve as a guide for all of us in unclear situations, provide support for appropriate behavior and make our culture of trust tangible.
 This Code of Conduct extends from dealing with colleagues and business partners to advice and support for unclear situations (for example, the use of expense receipts, dealing with gifts, dealing with conflicts, etc.).